ORLANDO’S INTERNATIONAL DRIVE ENTERTAINMENT DISTRICT

 If golf is your thing, Rosen Shingle Creek boasts a newly redesigned, championship golf course by Arnold Palmer Design Company.
 The hotel itself sits on 255 acres of lush landscaping and manicured gardens, which are complemented by four seasonally heated pools and lots of outdoor activities, including fishing.

 There are plenty more to choose from.
-If you’ve budgeted your lodging for mid-range options, look into Castle Hotel, Autograph Collection, Fairfield Inn & Suites, Hyatt Place, Las Palmeras by Hilton Grand Vacations, Rosen Plaza Hotel, Vista Cay Resorts by Millenium and Westgate Lakes Resort & Spa.
+If you’ve budgeted your lodging for mid-range options, look into Castle Hotel, Autograph Collection, Courtyard by Marriott, Fairfield Inn & Suites, Hampton Inn, Hyatt Place, Hilton Grand Vacations Club Las Palmeras, Rosen Plaza Hotel, Tru by Hilton Orlando, Vista Cay Resorts by Millenium and Westgate Lakes Resort & Spa.
 Additionally, Embassy Suites has locations on International Drive and the adjacent Jamaican Court.

 A hotelier with a moderately priced International Drive-area location is Extended Stay America Orlando Convention Center/Universal Boulevard.
-Properties in a similar range include Avanti International Resort, Comfort Inn, Homewood Suites by Hilton, Rosen Inn at Pointe Orlando and Wyndham Orlando Resort.
+Properties in a similar range include Avanti International Resort, Comfort Inn, Holiday Inn, Homewood Suites by Hilton, La Quinta by Wyndham Orlando, Residence Inn by Marriott Orlando, Rosen Inn at Pointe Orlando and Wyndham Orlando Resort.
 For even more value, consider Days Inn Convention Center, directly across from the Orange County Convention Center.

 Whether you're in the mood for upscale dining, family-style meals, casual bites, themed dinner shows, live entertainment or just some good, old-fashioned bar hopping, you've come to the right place when you're on International Drive.